NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Rage of Elements/Vault Builder.md

     desc: " (earth,magical) When the vault builder deals damage with a claw Strike, glowing green crystals cluster at the site of the attack.
 The target must succeed at a DC 31 Fortitude check save or become [[Conditions/Clumsy|Clumsy 1]] for 1 hour (or [[Conditions/Clumsy|Clumsy 2]] on a critical failure).
 If the creature is already clumsy due to constraining crystal, additional failures increase that clumsy value instead, to a maximum of [[Conditions/Clumsy|Clumsy 4]].
 A target that fails its save while Clumsy 4 is [[Conditions/Petrified|Petrified]] with an unlimited duration."

   - name: "Crystal Burst"
-    desc: "`pf2:2` (arcane,earth) An explosion of razor-sharp splinters deals 24d6 piercing damage in a @Template[burst|distance:30] within 120 feet, with a DC 46 Reflex check save.
+    desc: "`pf2:2` (arcane,earth) An explosion of razor-sharp splinters deals 24d6 piercing damage in a 30-foot burst within 120 feet, with a DC 46 Reflex check save.
 The vault keeper can't use Crystal Burst again for 1d4 rounds."

   - name: "Earth Glide"
     desc: "  The vault builder can Burrow through any earthen matter, including rock.
 When they do so, the vault builder moves at their full burrow Speed, leaving no tunnels or signs of their passing."

-  - name: "Slashing Surge"
-    desc: "`pf2:2`  The vault keeper Strides or Climbs and makes two claw Strikes at any point during that movement.
-Each Strike must target a different creature.
-The multiple attack penalty doesn't increase until after both attacks."

 ```